-Buying a van that will be your future home or adventure rig is fun and exciting, but can also be overwhelming.
+Deciding how to choose your new van that will be your future home or adventure rig is fun and exciting, but can also be overwhelming.

 There are so many brands, types, and styles to consider, how do you decide which van to buy?
-Our journey to purchase a van took over a year, and we couldn’t be happier with our choice.
+Our journey to choose a new van took over a year, and we couldn’t be happier with our choice.
 Whether you’re a weekend warrior, a full-timer, or something in between, here’s a summary of the details we used to help us decide.

 The Research Phase